Skip to main content

 The decline of the GH/IGF-1 axis with age, or somatopause, is a key driver of age-related changes in body composition and metabolic health.
 This is characterized by a reduction in the amplitude and number of GH secretory pulses, leading to a significant drop in hepatic IGF-1 production.

 This state is strongly correlated with an increase in visceral adiposity, sarcopenia, endothelial dysfunction, and insulin resistance.
-The therapeutic goal of is to counteract this decline by restoring the amplitude of GH pulses, thereby elevating mean 24-hour GH concentrations and, consequently, serum IGF-1 levels.
+The therapeutic goal of peptide therapy is to counteract this decline by restoring the amplitude of GH pulses, thereby elevating mean 24-hour GH concentrations and, consequently, serum IGF-1 levels.
 This approach is fundamentally restorative, aiming to return a key endocrine axis to a more youthful and functional state.

 What Is the Role of Pulsatility in Hormonal Signaling?